qiangxinglin/docker-autobuild/lookbusy/README.md

 **Normal use**

-IF you just want to use the program, just use it like normal.
+IF you just want to use lookbusy, just use it like you normal would.

 ```bash
 docker run  \